Open-RPG/System-Reference-Document-5.1/08-magic.md

 **_Fissures._** Fissures open throughout the spell's area at the start of your next turn after you cast the spell.
 A total of 1d6 such fissures open in locations chosen by the GM.
-Each is 1d10 [x] 10 feet deep, 10 feet wide, and extends from one edge of the spell's area to the opposite side.
+Each is 1d10 × 10 feet deep, 10 feet wide, and extends from one edge of the spell's area to the opposite side.
 A creature standing on a spot where a fissure opens must succeed on a